The bowel is part of our digestive system. The digestive system starts at the mouth and ends at the anus. It has two main functions:

 |2019 onwards||50, 52, 54, 56, 58, 60, 62, 64, 66, 68, 70, 72, 74|

 If you are eligible to participate in the Program, you will be contacted by mail and sent the iFOBT kit, which includes a description of how to complete the test.
-If you need help, you can use these instructions (pdf, 657kb) or watch this video.
+If you need help, you can use the Invitation Pack - Home Test Instructions found here.

 If you participate in the Program your results will be sent to you and your nominated doctor in the mail.
-Most people that are tested (93%) are likely to have a negative result.
+Most people that are tested (92%) are likely to have a negative result.5

 The small number of people who have a positive test will be sent for more tests, which may include referral to undergo a colonoscopy.
-Only a small number of people (3%) who have this follow-up colonoscopy will have bowel cancer but many (45%) will have a pre-cancerous growth called an adenoma.11
+Only a small number of people (4%) who have this follow-up colonoscopy will have bowel cancer but many will have a pre-cancerous growth called an adenoma.4, 5

 Why not check if you will to receive a bowel cancer screening kit this year.